 Meeting the man behind Trader Joe’s Chocolate Croissants

 The strangest thing happened the other night.
-I was volunteering at a Beaujolais Nouveau party and fundraiser for the Alliance Française de Santa Rosa, and I overheard someone talking about Trader Joe’s Chocolate Croissants.
+I was volunteering at a Beaujolais Nouveau party and Alliance Française de Santa Rosa fundraiser with Jean-Claude and Sabine, when I overheard someone mention Trader Joe’s Chocolate Croissants.

 I might not have given it another thought, but I’d been taking pictures that night and discovered on the camera some photos Stephanie had taken recently of those very croissants.
-In her estimation, these were the most accurate pain au chocolats she’s ever had in this country, indistinguishable from the “real” thing.
-So the next time we made them, she took pictures of the croissants at each step of the process for an eventual blog post.
+In her estimation, they are the most accurate pains au chocolat she’s ever had in the US, indistinguishable from her memory of the “real” thing.
+She had taken pictures of the croissants at each step of the cooking process for an eventual blog post.

 Thus I felt compelled to ask the man, “You make the Trader Joe’s Chocolate Croissants?”

-I’m totally stealing this blog post from Stephanie—with her permission, she said she’ll do a post in French, if she ever gets a break from dancing—so here are the pictures she took at the various stages of making Trader Joe’s and Jean-Yves Charon’s fabulous chocolate croissants:
+I’m totally stealing this blog post from Stephanie—with her permission, she said she might do a post in French, if she ever gets a break from dancing.
+For your mouth-watering pleasure, here are the pictures she took at the various stages of making Trader Joe’s, (I mean, Jean-Yves Charon’s) fabulous chocolate croissants:

 Just out of the box, still frozen